 It is not obvious that anyone has ever broken into a sweat because they were consuming a healthy regime of vitamin supplements.
 However, as mentioned earlier, vitamin B increases your internal body temperature, which can cause your body to sweat.
 You may experience an upswing in sweat if you overindulge in foods rich in vitamin B.

 More often than not, a vitamin deficiency will likely cause excessive sweating.
 For example, a sweaty head is one of the symptoms of a vitamin D deficiency.
-And night sweats is a symptom of a vitamin B12 deficiency.
+And night sweats are a symptom of a vitamin B12 deficiency.

 It may take some time to learn what makes you sweat.
 Unfortunately, there is not one solution for everyone since no one sweats for the same reasons or even in the same places.

 While you’re figuring out the best ways to combat your sweat, check out our collection of sweat proof, odor-fighting basics.
 (Buy from our shop or on Amazon.)
 With an Ejis sweat proof undershirt or pair of sweat proof boxer briefs, you can stop the sweat from reaching your clothes and experience what we like to call “wearable confidence.”

 Published March 3, 2020; Updated April 4, 2020

 There are many approaches to combat excessive underarm sweating from clinical strength antiperspirants to natural remedies.
 But what happens if you’ve tried them all without successful results?
 Maybe it’s time to talk to your doctor about a clinical procedure.
 This article will look at a non-invasive treatment called miraDry.